Lucas-Azedo/EmployeeManagerCLI/README.md

 - Spring Boot (Web)
 - Maven (dependency management and build)
 - Java Collections Framework for in-memory data storage
+- Spring Data JPA (for ORM and repository abstractions)
 - Postman for testing

 ---

 ## Future Improvements and Possibilities

-- **Database persistence:**
-  Implement relational database support (e.g., H2, MySQL, PostgreSQL) using Spring Data JPA to persist data.

 - **Improved error handling:**
   Create custom exceptions (e.g., `EmployeeNotFoundException`) and use `@ControllerAdvice` for clean and meaningful HTTP error responses.